HeikoBlomenkamp/100-days-of-code/r2-log.md

 Repetition of Anki flashcards, and SQL.
 Studied C tutorial: Data Types, https://youtu.be/9kMr0EsltqU; uploaded my main.c file to this repo.

 ### R2D47
+Repetition of Anki flashcards, and SQL; finished all the SoloLearn SQL lessons.
+Watched Ruby tutorial: Arrays, https://youtu.be/SP3Vf2KcYeU

+### R2D48